 This interview was edited for clarity and length.
 Cover photo credit: DVIDSHUB, Flickr

-Adam is an editorial assistant for Transfers and a graduate student in urban planning at the UCLA Luskin School of Public Affairs.
+Adam is an editorial assistant for Transfers and an urban planning alumnus at the UCLA Luskin School of Public Affairs.